 Too often insurance agents will flood their literature with testimonials because they simply think the more the merrier.
 This is not true.
 Two or three well written and targeted testimonials will speak to a potential buyer much more than twenty or thirty unfocused messages.
 People won’t read them all anyway.
 You need to get them right from them beginning.
 You want them to say “yes, that is what I am looking for…finally!”

 Testimonials must be specific

 Choose only those testimonials that talk about a specific way you have made a client happier.
-Again, as insurance agents you are in business to take care of your customer and service them.
+Again, as insurance agents, you are in business to take care of your customer and service them.
 You are there to make them feel secure and lift the burden of worry from their shoulders.
 You will do whatever it takes to give them honest and personal care.
 Your testimonials should speak directly to these benefits and these benefits alone.
-Specific accounts or stories written by customers are a perfect way of painting a happy picture for prospects.
+Specific accounts or stories were written by customers are a perfect way of painting a happy picture for prospects.
 People respond to personal experiences of others much more than broad general statements.
 Stories and specifics are much stickier and believable.

 Examples: The bad & the ugly

 “I have been with Jurgen’s Insurance for five years now and I really like them.
 They have very good service and I can always count on them.”

 This is the perfect example of a testimonial that is too general.
 Great service is tossed around regularly in the industry and in no way talks to a personal buyer.
 Unless the person giving the testimonial is known to the buyer it will be ineffective.